Search

 Types of Car Engines

-Did you know there are many kinds of car engines out there?
+Did you know there are many types of car engines out there?
 The layouts and cylinder configurations can vary.
 Keep reading to find out more about how vehicle engines work, as well as some of the different layouts and configurations.

 How Car Engines Work

 Internal combustion engines feature fixed cylinders and moving pistons.
-The mechanical energy that’s generated is used to help push the pistons, which then rotates the crankshaft.
+The mechanical energy that’s generated is used to help push the pistons, which then rotate the crankshaft.
 Gears that are set in motion in the powertrain help move the wheels on the vehicle.

-Combustion Cycle
+Combustion cycle

 There are thousands of controlled explosions occurring every minute the engine is running.
 Most internal combustion engines have a four-stroke combustion cycle: